mrocklin/blog/_posts/work/2016-12-27-dask-dataframes.md

 on average.
 We also notice that they become *very generous* at 4am, tipping an average of 38%.

-This more complex operation uses more of the Dask dataframe API (which is identical to the Pandas API).
+This more complex operation uses more of the Dask dataframe API (which mimics the Pandas API).
 Pandas users should find the code above fairly familiar.
 We remove rows with zero fare or zero tip (not every tip gets recorded), make a new column which is the ratio of the tip amount to the fare amount, and then groupby the day of week and hour of day, computing the average tip fraction for each hour/day.

 Dask evaluates this computation with thousands of small Pandas calls across the cluster (try clicking the wheel zoom icon in the upper right of the image